wilsonjr/SHAP_FSelection/README.md

 # SHAP-Selection: Selecting feature using SHAP values

-Due to the increasing concerns about machine learning interpretability, we believe that interpretation must be added also to the pre-processing steps.
+Due to the increasing concerns about machine learning interpretability, we believe that interpretation could be added to pre-processing steps.
 Using this library, you will be able to select the most important features from a multidimensional dataset while being able to explain your decisions!

 To use SHAP-Selection, you will need:
   * [SHAP](https://github.com/slundberg/shap)